WJSoftware/wjfe-async-workers/README.md

 });
 ```

 This is it.
-Bi-directional communcation is fully set up.
+Bi-directional communication is fully set up.

 ### How About Sending Something Back?